Introduction

 Languages

-Next, we consider the languages used by the submissions, both as reported by Whedon and based on the information encoded in available GitHub repositories (for the latter, we also record the number of bytes of code written in each language).
+Next, we consider the languages used by the submissions, both as reported by JOSS and based on the information encoded in available GitHub repositories (for the latter, we also record the number of bytes of code written in each language).
 Note that a given submission can use multiple languages.

-## Language information from Whedon
+## Language information from JOSS

 sspl <- strsplit(papers$languages, ",")